 You pay your water bill, your electric bill, your phone bill.
-We take for granted that these are basic utilties that most of us need to live healthy, comfortable lives.
-The services are brought into our homes and we pay to use them, as anyone who's ever had to pay their own bills understands.
-They are public utilities, designed to affordably take care of our everyday needs and keep us clean, warm, and safe.
+We take for granted that these are basic utilities that most of us need to live healthy, comfortable lives.
+The services are brought into our homes, and we pay to use them, as anyone who's ever had to pay their bills understands.
+They are public utilities designed to affordably take care of our everyday needs and keep us clean, warm, and safe.
 It makes sense that everyone is entitled to have those basic needs met.
 However, an open debate has been raging over whether the internet should be classified as a public utility.
 The main question is whether or not we are entitled to the internet.
-Is it a luxury, like cable?
+Is it a luxury, like a cable?
 Does it go deeper than that; is it something we need on a more fundamental level, such as electricity?

 We posted an article on Facebook earlier this month discussing the UN's recent condemnation of government-ordered disruption of internet services.
 To break it down further, the United Nations was explicitly targeting countries whose governing bodies restrict widespread internet access to their citizens, thus reinforcing that the same rights we have offline should be upheld online as well.
 The UN cannot legally enforce anything; no UN police will come after countries that do not support the resolution.
 The UN is trying to send a message to those regimes that restrict internet access because some governments have begun to resort to this method as a means of controlling their populaces.